Historical Markers in Knox County, Maine

 Knox County Timeline

-This timeline provides a condensed summary of the historical journey of Knox County, Maine.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Knox County, Maine.

 - 1790: Knox County was established by the Massachusetts State Legislature.